 Apply Inner Shadow Effect to Object in Adobe InDesign CS6

-Edited by Freya, VisiHow, Eng, Anonymous and 1 other
+Edited by Freya, VisiHow, Eng, Doug Collins and 2 others

 You're watching VisiHow.
 In this tutorial, we are going to show you how to apply an "Inner Shadow" effect to an object in Adobe InDesign CS6 in Windows 7.

 - 1Clicking this will bring up a list of your recently used programs.
 You might see "Adobe InDesign" here.
 It has a pink-and-purple icon with the letters "ID" on it.To begin, you should open Adobe InDesign either from your desktop or by coming down to the bottom-left corner and clicking the Windows icon.